hotdoc/hotdoc/documentation/markdown_files/installing.markdown

 ## Creating a virtualenv

-It is highly recommended to use [virtualenv](https://virtualenv.readthedocs.org/en/latest/) to try out any new python project, and hotdoc is no exception.
+It is highly recommended to use a virtual env to try out any new python project, and hotdoc is no exception.
 You can however skip this step if you really do not care about installing hotdoc system-wide.

 > Assuming [pip](https://pip.pypa.io/en/stable/) is installed

 ```
-pip2 install virtualenv
+pip3 install virtualenv
-virtualenv --python=python2.7 hotdoc_env
+python3 -m venv hotdoc_env
 . hotdoc_env/bin/activate
 ```